openid/OpenYOLO-Spec/common/introduction.md

   such, _password generation_ is also heuristic and based on a least common denominator schema that is acceptable to the majority of services.

-## Solution: Direct communication between services and credential managers
+## Solution: Direct communication with a credential manager

 If services could directly communicate with the user's preferred credential manager, manual authentication and its associated problems can completely